DanielJR78/cypress-cucumber-sample/README.md

 Any test to be executed should be stored under *\integration folder*.
 Current project is configured to only consider *.feature files* as tests, but this can be updated to include for example standard Cypress tests (see later in config).

 ### package.json
 This file includes basic project info and dependencies which are installed with.
 In our case, most of them are related to Cucumber and Reports in different formats.
+Optionnally, in the "scripts" section, custom (sets of) commands can be declared here and launched from CLI using the alias.
 ### cypress.json
 This file includes Cypress settings which override default ones.
 In our case, we set here that .js files are not considered executable tests and we set multi-reports config.
-### reporterOpts.json
-This file includes Cypress settings which override default ones.